Bank Statement Loan for Investment Properties | Tim Popp

 Using Bank Statement Income to Overcome Portfolio Limits

-For investors who’ve hit the conventional Fannie Mae/Freddie Mac 10-property financing limit, bank statement loans offer a genuinely important lifeline.
+For investors who’ve hit the conventional Fannie Mae/Freddie Mac 10-property financing limit, bank statement loans offer a real lifeline.
 Non-QM programs don’t apply these limits, meaning experienced investors can continue adding properties as long as they qualify under the program’s individual underwriting criteria.

 This is particularly valuable for investors who: